Social Icons

 Directed by Billy Crystal

-The plot starts with a feeling that there is something wrong with Charlie, whose wife is late.
-We get invited to a flash back scene where he is being asked to identify himself.
-Charlie at present is working on a popular show and even though he is not heading the writing staff, or contributing much to the show his input and experience is what he brings to the table.
-He was to have lunch with someone who won him at an auction.
-It was there he met Emma (Haddish) who came to the lunch after stealing her ex’s ticket.
-She does not know who Charlie is, but knows her ex worships him and sees him as his idol, and wanted to deny him the privilege.
+The plot opens with a sense that something is wrong with Charlie, whose wife has passed away.
+We’re drawn into a flashback where he is asked to identify himself.
+In the present, Charlie works on a popular show.
+Although he’s no longer heading the writing staff or contributing much, his presence and experience still hold value.
+He’s scheduled to have lunch with someone who won the opportunity in an auction.
+That’s where he meets Emma (Haddish), who attends the lunch after stealing her ex’s ticket.
+She doesn’t know who Charlie is but knows her ex idolizes him, so she wanted to deny him the privilege.

 Black Widow (2021)